pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!...` | Ensure that the title and note are specified.
+`Invalid command format!…` | Ensure that the title and note are specified.
 `Titles/Notes can take any value, as long as it is not blank and does not start with a whitespace` | Ensure that the title and note specified are not blank.
 Whitespaces at the start and end are trimmed.

 <div style="page-break-after: always;"></div>